-If you are a business owner and want to do your own SEO for your website – here we will describe the absolute basics your website must have in order to have a chance to rise to the top of the SERP (Search Engine Results Page), without professional help.
+If you are a business owner and want spearhead your own search engine optimization strategies, we will help you by describing the basics your website needs in order to rise to the top of the search engine results page, without professional help.

 There are two parts of SEO – On Page, the website itself, and Off Page, any other internet resource.